AzmanIstiaq/EventHub/README.md

 ### Running With Docker (Docker desktop must be installed)
 1. Ensure Docker Desktop is installed, and running.
-2. Run the following command in the project root:
+2. Run the following command in the project root (this should work for all OS):

 ```bash
  docker-compose up --build